BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Resolute Fighter** `PASSIVE`

-Ingold and friendly Gondor Warrior models within 3" do not Back Away if they lose a Combat - their opponent must Back Away instead.
-However, this does not mean that a model benefiting from this rule cannot count as being Trapped, when they lose their Duel roll.
+Ingold and friendly Gondor Warrior models within 3" of him do not Back Away if they lose a Combat - their opponent must Back Away instead.
+It is important to note that models benefiting from this special rule can still be Trapped as normal, and a player should check to see if the model would be Trapped under normal circumstances should their side lose the Combat.
+If they would be Trapped, then opposition models will apply the effects of being Trapped, such as any of their special rules for making Strikes against a Trapped model, and will still make two To Wound Rolls for each Strike as they would against any other Trapped model.

 </div>